What is the Princeton offense in basketball

 This is a basic example of primary actions within the Point under set, also initiated from a 2-2-1 formation.

-Additionally, as that occurs, 5 flashes to the left side elbow area and receives the ball from 1.
+What’s more, as that happens, 5 moves toward the left side elbow area via a flash cut and receives the ball from 1.

 Point Over

-This is a basic example of primary actions within the Point over set, initiated from a 4 out 1 in formation.
+This is a basic example of primary actions within the Point over set, initiated from the 2-2-1 alignment.

-Next, 1 cuts over the top of 5 to set a wide pin down screen with 2 as the recipient.
-After that, 2 uses the screen, executes a curl cut towards the basket, and can receive the ball from 5 to score points near the rim.
+Next, 2 cuts over the top of 5 to set a wide pin down screen with 3 as the recipient.
+From there, 3 uses that screen, executes a curl cut towards the basket, and can receive the ball from 5 to score points near the rim.

 What are additional resources to potentially learn more about the Princeton offense